trbznk/ohlcvish/README.md

 ohlcvish
 ========

 `ohlcvish` takes **OHLCV** data, generate multiple technical indicators on it and then gives you all existing *Buy-Hold-Sell* combinations in the dataset.
+Mean, median, min and max are the clustered results of the respective signal combination.

 ## How to use